Jamesits/EuDilemma/README.md

 EuDilemma.setBaseUri("https://your.website.tld/assets/");
 ```

-### Customize the appearance
+## Customize the appearance

 You can always write your own CSS.
+You don't need to include the CSS we provided, but it is a good start point.

-### Pin to a specific version
+## Pin to a specific version

-JsDelivr supports pining the file to a specific release tag.
+jsDelivr supports pining the file to a specific release tag.

 ```html
 <link rel="stylesheet" type="text/css" href="https://cdn.jsdelivr.net/gh/Jamesits/EuDilemma@v0.0.6-alpha/dist/EuDilemma.css">